GeorgeCiachir/Az-204-App-service-webapps/README.md

 ## App Service plans - Types
 ### Non-isolated
 - **Shared compute**
-  - Both Free and Shared share the resource pools of your apps with the apps of other customers.
+  - Both Free and Shared tiers share the resource pools of your apps with the apps of other customers.
     Essentially, my app runs in the same VM with other apps from other clients
 - **Dedicated compute**
   - Basic (B1, B2, B3)